Milan Chalupa

 Milan Chalupa (born 4 July 1953) is a Czech former professional ice hockey defenceman.
-He played 14 games for the Detroit Red Wings in the National Hockey League.
+He played 14 games for the Detroit Red Wings in the National Hockey League during the 1984–85 season.
+Internationally he played for the Czechoslovak national team at several World Championships and at three Winter Olympics, winning silver at the 1976 and 1984 Winter Olympics.

 Career

 Chalupa began his career with HC Dukla Jihlava.
-He was drafted 49th overall by the Detroit Red Wings in the 1984 NHL Entry Draft and played 14 games during the 1984-85 NHL season, contributing five assists.
+He was drafted 49th overall by the Detroit Red Wings in the 1984 NHL entry draft and played 14 games during the 1984-85 NHL season, contributing five assists.
 He moved to Germany in 1985 with EHC Freiburg.

 He competed for Czechoslovakia at the 1976 Winter Olympics and 1984 Winter Olympics, where the teams won the silver medal.